 2018/2019 saw Vladislav Sulimsky emerge as a leading exponent of the Verdi baritone repertoire.
-He makes his debut at the Berlin Staatsoper as Il Conte di Luna and he sings Iago in a new production of Otello at the Wiener Staatsoper.
-This follows his 2018 debut at the Salzburg Festival in a new production of Pique Dame conducted by Mariss Jansons.
-He will also take the title role in Verdi’s Rigoletto at The Wiesbaden State Theatre.
+He debuted at the Berliner Staatsoper as Il Conte di Luna and sung Iago (Otello) at the Wiener Staatsoper, following his 2018 debut at the Salzburg Festival in a new production of Pique Dame conducted by Mariss Jansons.
+He also took the title role in Rigoletto at The Wiesbaden State Theatre.